Consumer medicine information

 Directions for self-injection

 Your doctor should show you how to prepare and inject properly before you or your caregiver inject for the first time.

-Ask them any questions you or your caregiver may have.
+Do not attempt to administer an injection until you or your caregiver understand how to self- inject Enspryng.
 It is important to remain under your doctor's care while using Enspryng.
-It is recommended you have someone else present when you self-inject Enspryng in case you experience any symptoms of a serious allergic reaction described under Section 2.
-What should I know before I use Enspryng?
+It is recommended you have someone else present when you self-inject Enspryng in case you experience any symptoms of a serious allergic reaction described under Before you use Enspryng, When you must not use it.

 The syringe is for single use only and should be safely discarded after use.

-How to inject Enspryng
+How to inject using the syringe

 The syringe components: